 - a.
-While the Chromebook is considered scratch resistant, the Chromebook can scratch.
-Avoid using any sharp object(s) on the Chromebook. - b.
+While a Chromebook is considered scratch resistant, a Chromebook can become scratched.
+Avoid using any sharp object(s) on a Chromebook. - b.
 Chromebooks do not respond well to liquid.
 Avoid applying liquids to the Chromebook.
 The Chromebook can be cleaned with a soft, lint-free cloth.
 Avoid getting moisture in the openings.
 Do not use window cleaners, household cleaners, aerosol sprays, solvents, alcohol, ammonia, or abrasives to clean the Chromebook. - c.
-Do not attempt to gain access to the internal electronics or repair of a Chromebook.
+Do not attempt to gain access to the internal electronics or repair a Chromebook.
 If a Chromebook fails to work or is damaged, report the problem to the library media specialist. - d.
 There is no "jail breaking" (bypassing filters and controls) of this device. - e.
 Never throw or slide a Chromebook. - f.
-Cords and cables must be inserted carefully into the Chromebook to prevent damage. - g.
+Cords and cables must be carefully inserted into and removed from the Chromebook to prevent damage to its ports. - g.
 Chromebooks must remain free of any writing, drawing, stickers, or labels that are not the property of the PPSD or approved by the building principal. - h.
-Students must purchase their own sleeve, to help protect the Chromebook.
-Sleeves can be purchased from the high school office, or online. - i.
+Students must purchase their own sleeve to help protect their assigned Chromebook.
+Sleeves can be purchased from the high school office, a store, or online. - i.
 Chromebooks have the ability to be remotely located.
 Modifying disabling or attempting to disable the locator is a violation of the Student Internet Safety and Technology Use Policy (AUP) and grounds for disciplinary action. - j.
 Chromebooks have a unique identification number and at no time should the number or labels be modified or removed. - k.
-Chromebooks should be placed vertically in the bottom of the locker or in a backpack/book bag to avoid putting any pressure on the screen. - l.
+Chromebooks should be placed vertically in the bottom of the locker or in a backpack/book bag to avoid putting any pressure on the screen, as the LCD panel can crack. - l.
 Chromebooks must never be left in an unlocked car or in any unsupervised area. - m.
 Chromebooks must not be left in a vehicle or a location that is not temperature controlled. - n.
-Chromebooks must be charged (at home) for use at school each day.
+Chromebooks must be charged (at school or home) for use at school each day.
 This is the student's responsibility. - o.
 Chromebooks are assigned to individual students and the responsibility for the care of the Chromebook rests solely with that individual.
 Students should not lend their Chromebooks to another person. - p.
-Repeated violations of any part of this policy will result in disciplinary action. .
+Repeated violations of any part of this policy will result in disciplinary action.